JDN89/vue-dotnet-issue-tracker/README.md

     "DefaultConnection": "Server=localhost; Port=5432;User ID=jan; Password=xxxx; Database=issue_tracker_db; Pooling=true;"
   }
   <br/>
- > There is a known issue, at the time of writing, where EF Core doesn't create the DB automatically for you when your DB is Postgress.
+ > There is an issue(at the time of writing), where EF Core doesn't create the DB automatically for you when your DB is Postgress.
  <br/>
   > For Postgress, you have to create the DB for your project manually (just DB name, not the tables etc.)
   > And after creating the DB you can run the dotnet run command